 The Disneyland costume and dress code guidelines apply to Downtown Disney, as well.
 As a refresher, adults 14 and up may not wear costumes or clothing that drags on the ground.
 They can, however, DisneyBound to use street clothes to channel a favorite Disney (or Marvel or Star Wars) character’s colors or patterns.
 We saw some salty pirates “walking the plank” when they were turned away from entering Downtown Disney around Halloween.
 Your Disney clothes, ears and Disney masks are always welcome at Downtown Disney.

 Get those photo-ops.

 You can use the Disney backgrounds on the former ESPN Zone building as backgrounds for your photos.
 The one on the corner changes.
-It's most recently been a popular mural tribute to Chadwick Boseman, Black Panther.
+The latest has a Lunar New Year theme.

 Hopfully, our tips for visiting Downtown Disney help you prepare for your visit.
 If you are looking to stay at one of the hotels near Disneyland when you visit Downtown Disney, your froggy friends can help you jump on a hoppin' deal.